The @abstraxn/relayer package empowers your dApp to transform user intent into on-chain execution—gaslessly, securely, and with real-time updates.

 • Instantiate Relayer with secure credentials

-• buildRelayerTx()sendRelayerTx() or sendRelayerTxWithRealTimeUpdates()
+• buildRelayerTxEIP712() or buildRelayerTx()sendRelayerTx() or sendRelayerTxWithRealTimeUpdates()

 • Monitor via getRelayerTxStatus() or WebSocket events